EXCLUSIVE-Mexico's Pemex seeks control of U.S. oil firm's billion-barrel find

 If Pemex takes over, Talos would retain its 35% stake but give up operational control, undermining its attempt to establish itself as an international operator with its first project outside the United States.

 Talos would also have to rely on Pemex to execute drilling efficiently and profitably.
-That's no sure bet given that Pemex - the world's most indebted oil firm - has seen its production decline by half since 2004 as the company struggled with aging fields and underinvestment.
+That is no sure bet given that Pemex - the world's most indebted oil firm - has seen its production decline by half since 2004 as the company struggled with aging fields and underinvestment.

 Earlier this month, Lopez Obrador's finance ministry gave Pemex $5 billion to pay down debt, the latest in a series of subsidies.
 The government has so far failed to convince international investors that the bailouts will work or that it can finance ambitious plans to expand Pemex.
 In June, rating agency Fitch downgraded Pemex debt to junk status. .